KGAFT/KGAFTEngine/lib/glfw/docs/CONTRIBUTING.md

 ## Contributing a feature

 __Note:__ You must have all necessary rights to any code you contribute.
-If you did not write the code yourself, you must explain where it came from and under what license.
+If you did not writeAllDescriptors the code yourself, you must explain where it came from and under what license.
 Even code using the same license as GLFW may not be copied without attribution.